-The police help you and keep you safe.
-You do not need to fear the police in Canada.
+The police should help you and keep you safe.
 Police officers make a promise to protect all people.
 You can be from any race, religion, sexual orientation or gender, age, or ability.
+If you are discriminated against by the police, you have the right to file a complaint.
+The Professional Standards Branch works with the Chief of Police to resolve all complaints fairly and as quickly as possible.